 It’s also worth checking out Volunteer Alberta for more opportunities to suit you.

-Tennis Alberta is looking for enthusiastic volunteers for both the Edmonton Women’s Open (May 17-20) and the 107th Alberta OPEN (July 25 – 28).
+Tennis Alberta is looking for enthusiastic volunteers for the 107th Alberta OPEN (July 25 – 28).
 Volunteers help tournaments run smoothly and help showcase Alberta’s vibrant tennis community to players from across Canada.

 Whether you want to help with court maintenance or player hospitality, all you need is a willingness to lend a hand.
 Tennis expertise is not a prerequisite.
 This is a perfect opportunity to support your community, enjoy the summer, and experience top-tier Canadian Tennis.

 To learn more about volunteering for the 107th Alberta OPEN, CLICK HERE.